Source: Facebook, Quora, Twitter("X")

 Alas genetic code for sentient beings gets chosen in the height of sexual ecstasy.
 I hope tomorrow the code for all sentient life can be chastely designed to the same exacting specifications as Tesla cars.

-Robert, I think in one sense suffering can be extensively studied only by not deeply, empathetically understanding what one is investigating in any but a shallow formal sense.
-If one really understood suicidal despair or cluster headaches in any but a detached abstract way then one would go insane.
+Robert, I think in one sense suffering can be extensively studied only by not deeply, empathetically understanding what one is investigating in any but a shallow, formal sense.
+If one really understood suicidal despair or cluster headaches in any but a detached abstract way, then one would go insane.
 Even now, I don't really understand what I'm nominally writing about.
-So exactly how does one optimise the mix of selective ignorance / knowledge to be maximally productive?
+So exactly how does one optimise the mix of selective ignorance / knowledge so as to be maximally productive?

 So what's the right balance for the abolitionist project?